sam4k/linux-kernel-resources/README.md

 * `instrumenting/`: this will be sparser for now, but hope to include resources on kprobes, kprint and more!
 * `patching/`: not sure how much will be in here, but it was a section on the plus post & who knows

+### Roadmap
+Mainly as a reminder for myself, and perhaps of interest to you, here's a tentative roadmap of content I'd like to add down the line:
+* [ ] `development/*`: touch a bit on kernel development, provide some resources and pointers, fun project ideas etc. the idea here being to demystify kernel development as best as possible and keep things light
+* [ ] `debugging/qemu-env`: i have a messy set of bash scripts to quickly spin up a minimal, lightweight VM in QEMU from kernel source; useful for quick and painless debugging setup that doesn't have too much overhead
+* [ ] `instrumenting/demos`: include some demos of kprobes, ftrace etc. get some hands on; something I haven't really looked into
+* [ ] General curation of the swarm of resources I've got bookmarked in various folders, as there's some great ones out there and no point in reinventing the mouse

+Beyond these concrete ideas, I'll of course continue to update the repo with anything interesting I recall/learn that might be of interest.

 ## Contributions
 Contributions are more than welcome!
 From the smallest gotcha or one-line-time-saver, to technical deep dives, feel free to submit a PR if you want to add to this little project :)